-API Evangelism Strategy: Landscape Analysis04 Mar 2014
+API Evangelism Strategy: Landscape Analysis

 I’m working with the Cashtie API to pull together an API evangelism strategy for the payments API.
 As I pull together, it seems like a great opportunity to share with you.
 Who knows, maybe you can use some of the elements in your own API strategy.

 Next up is what I call "landscape analysis", which is about monitoring the blogs, and other social network activity of the sector(s) you are evangelizing your API within: